Given (manga): Singles

+"—" denotes releases that did not chart or were not released in that region.

 Reception

 Manga

 The second volume of Given reached #39 on Oricon, selling 17,484 copies in its second week for a total of 30,308 copies as of February 2016.
 The third volume reached #37 on Oricon and sold 24,345 copies in its first week.
 The series ranked #7 in the boys' love category on the digital book service BookLive! in the first half of 2019.

 Anime

 The anime adaptation of Given was positively received by critics.
 In a review of episodes one and two for Anime News Network, Steve Jones called the series "one of the season's most emotionally resonant offerings," praising its soundtrack and Yamaguchi's direction.
 The series' writing, which Jones noted was "undercooked, but not egregiously so" in his initial review, was noted by Jones as improving in subsequent episodes.
 Specific praise was given to the relationship between Mafuyu and Ritsuka, with Jones calling it "one of the most compelling anime romances of the year."

 In a review for Crunchyroll, Adam Wescott called Given "the best show you aren't watching right now," giving specific praise to its sound and lighting design.